Japan in Winter: Jan 13—25, 2018

 Other birds possible include Eastern Spot-billed Duck; Whooper Swan; Eastern Water Rail; Oriental Turtle-Dove; Bull-headed Shrike; Brown-eared Bulbul; Daurian Redstart; Pale, Brown-headed, and Dusky thrushes; White-cheeked Starling; Japanese Grosbeak; Japanese Waxwing; Hawfinch; Eurasian Bullfinch; Oriental Greenfinch; Brambling; and Large-billed Crow, to mention a few.

-Mix of nice hotel accommodations and several nights in restful, traditional Japanese inns; excellent Japanese cuisine; generally easy, non-strenuous walking, plus some walking on snowy trails; cool to cold weather.
+Mix of nice hotel accommodations, with one more basic level hotel in Kyushu, and several nights in restful, traditional Japanese inns; excellent Japanese cuisine; generally easy, non-strenuous walking, plus some walking on snowy trails; cool to cold weather.